 Let me start the discussion by stating that both schools have submitted high quality applications and the representatives of each did a fine job making their case before the board.
 Also, credit goes to the PCSB for making public the capacity interviews that it held with charter representatives.

 First up was North Star College Preparatory Academy for Boys.
 North Star wants to be a middle school eventually instructing 425 pupils in grades four through eight in Ward 7 or 8.
 The school is led by the impressive Shawn Hardnett, its founder, CEO, and head of school.
-Mr. Hardnett has a background bringing student achievement to students as a teacher and school administrator within the KIPP system, at Friendship PCS, and at Center City PCS.
+Mr. Hardnett has a background of raising student academic achievement as a teacher and school administrator at KIPP PCS, Friendship PCS, and Center City PCS.

 It was interesting that much of the early conversation involving the board that night and the staff during the capacity interview revolved around the academic track record of all-boys schools.
 The PCSB clearly believes that data does not demonstrate an improvement for students in this model with the applicant taking the opposing view.
 Add to this disagreement the local charter movement’s extremely painful experience closing Septima Clark PCS in 2013 which served male students and you could detect skepticism coming from the questioners.

 The timing of this meeting could not have been more appropriate.
 Just last week I met with former PCSB member Herb Tillery.
 Mr. Tillery is the executive director of the College Success Foundation, a non-profit that uses best practices to help low income students graduate from high school and college.
 The work that this organization is doing is so exciting that during our session it brought tears to my eyes.
 Mr. Tillery’s group started over a decade ago as focused solely on helping boys.
 But it realized over the years that it was leaving women behind, and therefore expanded its mission to include young people of both sexes.
 I think North Star should learn from this experience and change its target for who it is serving.
 Only after it makes this revision should the school be considered for approval.